Last updated on July 29th, 2020

 While shopping for a new house, take stock of the floor plan and evaluate where your ideal home office can be set up.
 Consider where the family will congregate, as you’ll want your workspace to be in a separate area.
 For instance, if the basement becomes a home cinema and game room, you probably won’t get much done there.

-Select a spacious main floor den or upstairs bedroom from which to work, making sure it has a door and a dedicated telephone line, so you can conduct business in private without being disturbed.
+Select a spacious main floor den or upstairs bedroom from which to work.
+Also, make sure it has a door and a dedicated telephone line, so you can conduct business in private without being disturbed.
 Ideally, your remote office should feature windows that allow plenty of natural light and fresh air to flow in.
 Determine how much equipment and storage you’ll need so you can designate the right amount of space.

 The Best Home Office Colors for Productivity